-A second group at the Max Planck Institute in Germany also used a similar mini MAX-DOAS system based upon an Avantes spectrometer to collect similar measurements in Romania and Gemany .
+A second group at the Max Planck Institute in Germany also used a similar mini MAX-DOAS system based upon an Avantes spectrometer to collect similar measurements in Romania and Germany .

 As societies around the world continue to grow, so too will the need for clean technologies, including the monitoring of environmental pollutants both in the form of CEMS and field-based DOAS systems.
-In both cases, these applications require sensitive, stable, high resolution, low stray light spectrometers; to ensure accurate and reliable DOAS measurements with low detection limits and high signal-to-noise ratios.
-The AvaSpec-ULS optical benches offer the highest degree of stability and smallest stray light of any miniature spectromteer on the market, and the option of either CMOS or back-thinned CCD detectors provides the flexibility to manage cost and sensitivity tradeoffs.
+In both cases, these applications require sensitive, stable, high-resolution, low-stray- light spectrometers; to ensure accurate and reliable DOAS measurements with low detection limits and high signal-to-noise ratios.
+The AvaSpec-ULS optical benches offer the highest degree of stability and smallest stray light of any miniature spectrometer on the market, and the option of either CMOS or back-thinned CCD detectors provides the flexibility to manage cost and sensitivity trade-offs.

 All of the AvaSpec-ULS series spectrometers discussed above are also available as OEM modules.
-They can be integrated into turn-key industrial or field-sensing devices, in addition to functioning as an add-on to existing laboratory equipment setups.
-These instruments can communicate via USB, Ethernet and the native digital and analog input/output capabilities of the Avantes AS-7010 electronics board, which provides for a superior interface with other devices.
+They can be integrated into turn-key industrial or field-sensing devices, in addition to functioning as add-ons to existing laboratory equipment setups.
+These instruments can communicate via USB, Ethernet and the native digital and analogue input/output capabilities of the Avantes AS-7010 electronics board, which provides for a superior interface with other devices.

-Additionally, the Avantes AvaSpec DLL software development package, with sample programs in Delphi, Visual Basic, C#, C++, Labview, MatLab and other programming environments, enables users to develop code for their own applications.
+Additionally, the Avantes AvaSpec DLL software development application, with sample programs in Delphi, Visual Basic, C#, C++, LabView, MatLab, and other programming environments, enables users to develop code for their own applications.

-For more information about the full range of laboratory and OEM spectrometer options we have available, please contact an Avantes sales engineer today!
+For more information about the full range of laboratory and OEM spectrometer options available from Avantes, please contact an Avantes sales engineer today!

 Atmospheric Environment 79 (2013): 198-208.